Moral Luck, Adult Children, Promised Pensions, and More

 I answered questions on moral luck, parental support of adult children, guaranteed pensions for government employees, right to die, and more on Philosophy in Action Radio on Sunday, 2 December 2012.
 Greg Perkins of Objectivist Answers was my co-host.
 You can listen to or download the podcast below.Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

-My News of the Week: I'm still working on editing my dissertation, but it has been hard to carve out the time.
+My News of the Week: I'm still working on editing Responsibility & Luck: A Defense of Praise and Blame, but it has been hard to carve out the time.

 - Duration: 1:05:03